Azure-Samples/azure-openai-rag-workshop/docs/sections/08-azure.md

 azd auth login --use-device-code
 ```

-If you're using Codespaces or your local machine, this command will either log you in directly or provide a *device code* to enter in a browser window.
+This command will provide you a *device code* to enter in a browser window.
 Follow the prompts until you're notified of a successful login.

 #### Create a New Environment